agileactors/academy-node-workshop/README.md

 - Subtask 1: Use the **os** module to print operating system information to the console.

-- Subtask 2: In the **checkEnv** implementation check if a directory with name `logs` exists at the root directory.
+- Subtask 2: In the **checkEnv** implementation check if a directory with name `logs` exists at the root directory. if not create it.

 2. Provide the **createEnv** implementation which creates the .env file if not exists.